alexforencich/cocotbext-axi/README.md

     axi_ram = AxiRam(AxiBus.from_prefix(dut, "m_axi"), dut.clk, dut.rst, size=2**32)

-The first argument to the constructor accepts an `AxiBus` or `AxiLiteBus` object.
+The first argument to the constructor accepts an `AxiBus`, `AxiLiteBus`, or `ApbBus` object.
 These objects are containers for the interface signals and include class methods to automate connections.

 Once the module is instantiated, the memory contents can be accessed in a couple of different ways.
-First, the `mmap` object can be accessed directly via the `mem` attribute.
+First, the `mmap`/`SparseMemory` object can be accessed directly via the `mem` attribute.
 Second, `read()`, `write()`, and various word-access wrappers are available.
 Hex dump helper methods are also provided for debugging.
 For example:

     axi_ram.write(0x0000, b'test')
     data = axi_ram.read(0x0000, 4)